noahpolimon/paroles/README.md

 # Paroles

-A rust-based cli tool and service to fetch synced lyrics and synchronize them with the active MPRIS Player.
+A rust-based cli tool and service to fetch synced lyrics and synchronize them with active playing media.

 ## Build Instructions